coreos/ignition/docs/getting-started.md

 ### Validating the Configuration

 One common cause for Ignition failures is a malformed configuration (e.g. a misspelled section or incorrect hierarchy).
 Ignition will log errors, warnings, and other notes about the configuration that it parsed, so this can be used to debug issues with the configuration provided.
+See also the [Config Validation](#config-validation) section.

 ### Enabling systemd Services